What is Voluntary Return?

 Find out if a reintegration programme is available for you.
 Apply for possible support with your counselling centre and prepare your reintegration plans.

 Apply for ERIN support with your return counselling centre in case it is available for your country of origin.
 Within the framework of the ZIRF-Counselling project, your counselling centre can obtain useful information on the labour market, housing situation or medical care in order to facilitate your reintegration after return.

 Usually you will travel by plane.

-At the final meeting before your departure, your counselling centre provides you with the flight confirmation and if applicable a part your financial support.
+At the final meeting before your departure, your counselling centre provides you with the flight confirmation and practical information regarding the journey.

 Please take notice of the different luggage regulations which apply to the respective airlines.